How to try vegan

 10. Have fun!

-Many people find that becoming vegan opens up a whole new world of recipes and ingredients, and rekindles their love of great food.
+Many people find that eating plant-based opens up a whole new world of recipes and ingredients, and rekindles their love of great food.

 Once you’ve got the hang of the basics, why not jump in and try some brand new recipes and see if it ignites your culinary passions?